This post may contain affiliate links. Please read our disclosure policy.

 You want the color to come mostly from the cinnamon-sugar mixture.
 This gluten free snickerdoodles recipe gets the job done.

-• Butter – Take your butter out of the fridge about an hour before starting this recipe so that it's soft when you're ready for it.
+• Butter – Adds moisture, tenderness and flavor.
+Take it out of the fridge about an hour before starting this recipe so that it's at between 68°F and 70°F when you're ready for it.

-• Sugar – It adds sweetness, but it's also in the cinnamon-sugar blend that goes on top of the cookie for that amazingly crispy shell.
+• Sugar – Adds sweetness and tenderness because it locks in moisture.
+The cinnamon-sugar blend on top of the cookie also creates a crispy shell.

 gluten free snickerdoodles cookies on wire rack with one cookie broken in half